redox-os/book/src/ch08-05-troubleshooting.md

 You will see the available debug methods for recipes on this section.

+- If you change the recipe build mode (`release` to `debug` or the opposite) while debugging, don't forget to rebuild with `make cr.recipe-name` because the build system may not detect the changes.

 #### Rust

 Rust programs can carry assertions, checking and symbols, but they are disabled by default.